 After Kongma La Pass, you will climb Cho La Pass via Kala Patthar and Everest Base Camp.
 Then, you will arrive in Gokyo Valley to summit the last of the Three Passes, Renjo La Pass.
 Upon ascending all the passes, you will trek back to Lukla through Khumbu Region and fly back to Kathmandu to conclude the trek.

 Those nineteen days of the expedition will be full of sceneries, excitements, adventures, and challenges.
-If you are not someone who has trekked similar high elevation and long treks in the Himalayas before, the tour can be challenging.
+The Everest three-high pass trek can be challenging if you have not trekked similar high-elevation and long treks in the Himalayas.
 But do not worry; our experienced team will guide you thoroughly.

 So prepare yourself for this exhilarating but demanding journey with us!
 You will have a fantastic trek.